BYUCamachoLab/SiPANN/README.md

 # SiP-ANN
-Artifical Neural Networks for use with Quantum Photonics
+Artifical Neural Networks for use with Silicon Photonics